wmgeolab/geoBoundaries/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem you run into when using geoBoundaries?
+**Is your feature request related to a problem you run into when using geoBoundaries or geoDesc?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**